The Donald P. Klein Award

 When Klein passed away in December 2009, the Donald P. Klein award was established to honor him and to recognize the excellent work currently being done by the villages and townships that further BACOG’s goals.
 These projects protect open space and natural areas, for example, or create innovative community planning, or enhance collaboration among governments.
 These are the projects that carry on the legacy of BACOG and contribute to the character and quality of the region.

-2019 Recipient
+2024 Recipient

-Village of Tower Lakes
+Village of Deer Park

 for

-- Village of South Barrington, Conservancy 2.0 Project, November 2019
+- Village of South Barrington, Conservancy 2.0 Project, November 2017

 - Village of Barrington, The Barrington White House Restoration, November 2015